Myq Kaplan: Television, internet and recordings

 On April 30, 2010, his Comedy Central Presents special aired on Comedy Central.
 Myq Kaplan's comedy album Vegan Mind Meld was released April 27, 2010, and his second album, Please Be Seated was released in 2012.
 In August 2014, Myq Kaplan's one-hour standup special entitled Small, Dork, and Handsome appeared on Netflix for streaming.

-On February 14, 2014 Kaplan was the first guest on Ken Reid's TV Guidance Counselor Podcast.

 On January 31, he was the first guest on Bombing with Mike Dorval, where he talked about his joke writing and a joke that bombed for The New York Times.

 Kaplan was also a contestant on the tenth season of America's Got Talent.
 He was eliminated in the Quarterfinals.